 11 Therefore remember that at one time you Gentiles in the flesh, called “the uncircumcision” by what is called the circumcision, which is made in the flesh by hands— 12 remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 13 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

 Historically when people of the ancient Near East made a formal covenant they would walk together between two halves of a slaughtered animal.
-This implied that the person who breaks the covenant would end up like the animal!
-A severe punishment for breaking the covenant.
-To some extent the act of circumcision reminds them of this tradition.
+This implied that the person who breaks the covenant would end up like the animal.
+Severe punishment for breaking the covenant!
+To some extent, the act of circumcision reminds them of this tradition.

-However, what God really wants is people with a humble and contrite heart.
+However, what God really wants is people with humble and contrite hearts.

 And the LORD your God will circumcise your heart and the heart of your offspring, so that you will love the LORD your God with all your heart and with all your soul, that you may live (Deuteronomy 30:6)

 To circumcise the heart means to make it open and accessible to God for Him to enable repentance and faith in Him (Deuteronomy 10:16, Jeremiah 4:4, Romans 2:29).
 God wants us to love Him with open transparency about what is in our hearts.
 More information about circumcision of the heart can be found here.

 In this letter, Paul uses the term “the circumcision” referring to the Jews who would read his letter.